davidpmccormick/davidpmccormick.github.io/_posts/2014-03-06-atom-syntax-theme.md

->---
+---
 layout: post
 title: Atom syntax theme
 ---

-What better way to spend a day of convalescence than converting a syntax highlighting theme from Sublime Text to Atom?
+<p class="lead">What better way to spend a day of convalescence than converting a syntax highlighting theme from Sublime Text to Atom?</p>

 Don't answer that.